mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 **Hypothesis**: The police issue more tickets at the end of the month because they are trying to meet quotas.

-One way to check this hypothesis is to check the ticket-issue rate over several months.
-Data.gov has searchable metadata for the data sets in its collection.
-The metadata for the [Traffic Violations](https://catalog.data.gov/dataset/traffic-violations) dataset says it is a csv file from Montgomery County that "contains traffic violation information from all electronic traffic violations issued in the County".
+One way to check this hypothesis is to compare daily ticketing rates over several months.
+The metadata for the [Traffic Violations](https://catalog.data.gov/dataset/traffic-violations) dataset says it "contains traffic violation information from all electronic traffic violations issued in the County".
+Sounds perfect.

 <p align="center"><kbd><img src="./img/csv_web_page.jpg" border="5" width="800"
 alt="Dataset description page."></kbd></p>